Sidharth-Dinesh/Sidharth-Dinesh/README.md

 <!-- <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="400" height="320" />
 <br> -->

 Hi, I'm Sidharth Dinesh, a final year undergraduate from India.
+I am an aspiring CS graduate.
+I enjoy creating things that live on the internet and find the challenges that programming brings very exciting!
+Transitioning from electronics to computer science to has enabled me to continue my passion for learning and embrace my status as a forever student.

+Portfolio: Sidharth-Dinesh.github.io
+Linkedin: linkedin.com/in/sidharth-dinesh
+Email: sidharthdinesh@gmail.com

 - 🔭 I’m currently working on Edge Computing for Video Analytics.
 - 🌱 I’m currently learning React.js